-A. The operator must develop a written emergency preparedness plan that includes at a minimum, procedures to be taken by the facility during a fire, evacuation, relocation, shelter in place, lockdown, and inclement weather (for example: hurricanes, tropical storms or tornadoes), and to facilitate parent/guardian reunification onsite and offsite.
+- A. The operator must develop a written emergency preparedness plan that includes, at a minimum, procedures to be taken by the facility during a fire, evacuation, relocation, shelter in place, lockdown, and inclement weather (for example: hurricanes, tropical storms or tornadoes), and to facilitate parent/guardian reunification onsite and offsite.
 The plan must describe how the facility will notify and update parents/guardians, as well as, meet the needs of all children, including children with special needs or chronic medical conditions, during and following an emergency event.
-A current attendance record/classroom rosters must accompany staff during the drill or actual emergency and must be used to account for all children.
-Daily classroom attendance rosters must be used to account for all children once gathered in a safe space after exit and upon return to the program.

-- B. Lockdown and inclement weather drills shall be conducted a minimum of one time each per operating year when children are in care and the documentation of these drills must be maintained for two years.
+A current attendance record/classroom rosters and parent contact information must accompany child care personnel during the drill or actual emergency and must be used to account for all children.
+Daily classroom attendance rosters must be used to account for all children once gathered in a safe space after exit and upon return to the program. - B. Lockdown and inclement weather drills shall be conducted a minimum of one time each per operating year when children are in care and the documentation of these drills must be maintained for 12 months from the date of the drill.
 A lockdown or inclement weather drill may substitute for one monthly fire drill.
-No more than three fire drills may be substituted for during a 12 month period.
-Documentation of this substitution must be maintained for two years. - C. The operator must maintain and post in an easily seen location a written record of emergency preparedness drills showing the type of drill, date conducted, number of children and staff in attendance, and time taken for all individuals to complete the drill. - D. Documentation of conducted fire and emergency preparedness drills must be available at the time of inspection.
-Documentation produced after the inspection will not be used to meet the licensing standard or corrective action requirements. - E. The operator must prepare and post an emergency evacuation plan in each room of the facility, excluding restrooms, including a diagram of safe routes by which the personnel and children may exit in the event of fire or other emergency requiring evacuation.
+Substitutions for fire drills may not occur more than three times within the licensure year.
+Documentation of this substitution must be maintained for 12 months from the date of the drill. - C. The operator must maintain and post in an easily seen location a written record of emergency preparedness drills showing the type of drill, date conducted, number of children and child care personnel in attendance, and time taken for all individuals to complete the drill. - D. Documentation of conducted fire and emergency preparedness drills must be available at the time of inspection.
+Documentation produced after the inspection will not be used to meet the licensing standard or corrective action requirements. - E. The operator must prepare and post an emergency evacuation plan in each room of the facility, excluding restrooms, including a diagram of safe routes by which the personnel and children may exit in the event of fire or other emergency requiring evacuation. - F. A facility that chooses to operate using an alternate power source, such as a generator, must have the power source permanently installed and maintained in accordance with the manufacturer's recommendations and comply with the